Biology of depression: Norepinephrine transporter polymorphisms

 Attempts to find a correlation between norepinephrine transporter polymorphisms and depression have yielded negative results.

 One review identified multiple frequently studied candidate genes.
 The genes encoding for the 5-HTT and 5-HT2A receptor were inconsistently associated with depression and treatment response.
 Mixed results were found for brain-derived neurotrophic factor (BDNF) Val66Met polymorphisms.
 Polymorphisms in the tryptophan hydroxylase gene was found to be tentatively associated with suicidal behavior.
 A meta analysis of 182 case controlled genetic studies published in 2008 found Apolipoprotein E epsilon 2 to be protective, and GNB3 825T, MTHFR 677T, SLC6A4 44bp insertion or deletions, and SLC6A3 40 bpVNTR 9/10 genotype to confer risk.

 Circadian rhythm

 Depression may be related to abnormalities in the circadian rhythm, or biological clock.

 A well synchronized circadian rhythm is critical for maintaining optimal health.
-Adverse changes and alterations in the circadian rhythm have been associated various neurological disorders and mood disorders including depression.
+Adverse changes and alterations in the circadian rhythm have been associated with various neurological disorders and mood disorders including depression.